Contents

 Keywords

-Some of the suicide prevention steps includes raising awareness among university students regarding suicide, prevention programmes are needed to arrange besides raising awareness,prevention programmes should include student support centers, gatekeeper training towards mental health problems and suicide, screening, peer leadership training [17-19] Besides,curriculum based interventions and internet based interventions may be beneficial in the prevention of university students suicide [20].
-Finally,the university administration should look after the mental conditions of each and every student alongside their financial crisis.
+Some of the suicide prevention steps includes raising awareness among university students regarding suicide, prevention programmes are needed to arrange besides raising awareness, prevention programmes should include student support centers, gatekeeper training towards mental health problems and suicide, screening, peer leadership training [17-19].
+Besides, curriculum based interventions and internet based interventions may be beneficial in the prevention of university students suicide [20].
+Finally, the university administration should look after the mental conditions of each and every students alongside their financial crisis.

 Authors gratefully acknowledge the National Science and Technology (NST) fellowship 2019-20, provided to Md.
 Touhidul Islam by the Ministry of Science and Technology, Government of the People’s Republic of Bangladesh.